kubicle/nice-emitter/README.md

 #### EventEmitter.setDebugLevel (level)
 Sets debug level. `level` must be one of:
-- `EventEmitter.DEBUG_THROW`: Debug checks; errors are thrown
+- `EventEmitter.DEBUG_THROW`: Debug checks & counting.
+Errors are thrown.
+Helps you debug your code by crashing early.
+This is the default level, except if code is minified.
-- `EventEmitter.DEBUG_ERROR`: Debug checks; errors go to `console.error`
+- `EventEmitter.DEBUG_ERROR`: Debug checks & counting.
+Errors go to `console.error` but execution continues as normally as possible.
-- `EventEmitter.NO_DEBUG`: No checks except those that avoid crashes
+- `EventEmitter.NO_DEBUG`: No counting, no checks except those that avoid crashes.
+The fastest level, with minimum memory usage.
+If your code is minified, NO_DEBUG is automatically the default (no need to call `setDebugLevel`).

-Default debug mode is `DEBUG_THROW` - helps you debug your code by crashing early when something is wrong.
-`DEBUG_ERROR` is a good choice for production code (remember to overwrite `console.error`).
-`NO_DEBUG` can *sometimes* give you a bit of extra speed - but should you really be emitting that much? `NO_DEBUG` also saves some memory, if you really create a huge number of emitters.